Christian-nylander/ajk16_workflow/README.md

 ## Integrate
 > We have integrated our project with github.
-The whole project and went well and smoothly but we had some problems deploying it with github pages
+The whole project went well and smoothly but we had some problems deploying it with github pages.
+Sometimes we got conflicts when we merged to the master, but it resolved with the help of atom.io built-in conflict manager witch shows the conflict and how to solve it.

 ## Optimize